Chrome now allows moving Side Panel to left from right

 Edge is currently testing a Sidebar that lets you quickly open Search, Outlook, Drop, E-tree, Discover feed, and Games.
 This appears on the left side by default and Edge as of now doesn’t allow the user to change the Sidebar position.

 Of these browsers, Firefox allows moving the Sidebar to right.
-Chrome now joining Firefox now for its Side Panel.
+Chrome now joining with Firefox now for its Side Panel.

 Chrome side panel appearing on left side